0xbatche/HTB/README.md

 Some write up about boxes (soon) and chall I made on the hack the box platform.

-Because it takes a lot of time to write such a thing, I will feed these pages from time to time, on my (tiny) free time.
+Because it takes a lot of time to write such things, I will feed these pages from time to time, on my (tiny) free time.